 I also know that I still have a lot to learn in my profession.
-If I ever feel that I have everything "figured out," that probably means I've missed something, and that it may be time for me to retire into the sunset.
+If I ever feel that I have everything "figured out," that probably means I've missed something, or that it may be time for me to retire into the sunset.
 Like life, the practice of law should be one of constant learning on the continual path to wisdom.
 My clients deserve no less.

 On a personal note, I have been a youth baseball and basketball coach for years and am an avid walleye and bass fisherman--a certified "fishingaholic," and I'm pretty good at it.
 I also enjoy gardening and canning and even beer making.
 I also play golf infrequently--and poorly.